 IMPORTANT: In the dropdown section "Department", please select your home department, and in the section "Show Lasers from" please select Materials - Kroto/NC.

 You must also indicate the laser(s) to be used.
 The lasers have been named on the system as shown in the table below and these numbers should be used when you apply to register as a laser user.
 You will first need to know if you are going to be using the upright or inverted microscopes or both, then you must register to use all the class 3B lasers that are indicated for use on the appropriate microscope.
-However, DO NOT register for two photon class 4 laser use unless you have already received training with this laser or have discussed your requirements to use this laser with me.
+However, please ONLY register for two photon class 4 laser use if you require this specifically.

 MNC-16 Argon 458, 477, 488, 514 nm laser - upright confocal (Class 3B) MNC-17 HeNe 543 nm laser - upright confocal (Class 3B) MNC-18 HeNe 633 nm - upright confocal (Class 3B) MNC-19 Titanium-sapphire two photon laser (Class 4) MNC-20 Argon 458, 477, 488, 514 nm laser - inverted confocal (Class 3B) MNC-21 HeNe 543 nm laser - inverted confocal (Class 3B) MNC-22 HeNe 633 nm - inverted confocal (Class 3B)